-For this problem, you don't have to commit to a decision yet -- you just need to do the following:
+For this problem, you do not have to commit to a decision yet -- you do need to do the following:

-- Create a file second-db.txt that starts with your name. - Then include a statement letting me know if you know yet if you wish to build atop your CS 325 database in CS 328 this semester. - (That is, you might know you want to, - or you might be still deciding, - or you might know you cannot or do not wish to, - or you might have a scenario near-and-dear to your heart and committed to designing another database with at least 7 relations for this purpose for CS 328, for example.)
+- On nrs-projects, using nano/emacs/vim (or something else and then sftp'ing your file to nrs-projects), create a file named second-db.txt that starts with your name. - Then include a statement letting me know if you know yet if you wish to build atop your CS 325 database in CS 328 this semester. - (That is, you might know you want to, - or you might be still deciding, - or you might know you cannot or do not wish to, - or you might have a scenario near-and-dear to your heart and be committed to designing another database with at least 7 relations for this purpose for CS 328, for example.)

-Submit your resulting file second-db.txt, containing your name and these two statements.
+Submit your resulting file second-db.txt, containing your name and this statement.